hapax/hapax.github.io/assets/emcc.md

 The key is to return to the exploding bowling ball in its rest frame.
 Recall from equation (\ref{rest}) that the rest mass of the halves is actually slightly smaller than $M_0$.
+Why did it get smaller?
+That's kind of weird.

 ---